AndrewCogi/data_science_module/README.md

 # data_science_module
-It focused on easy and fast use by functioning from data preprocessing to evaluation.
+### It focused on easy and fast use by modularization from data preprocessing to modeling.